zahramobasheramini/divar-real-estate-scraper/README.md

-# Divar Lahijan Real Estate Scraper
+# Divar Real Estate Scraper

 A small Python project for collecting real-estate listings from Divar in Lahijan, Iran.